How Does No Dig Gardening Work?

-For the answer to this question we turned to Ed, a long standing convert to the 'no dig' gardening method, who hasn't tilled or dug his garden for years.
+This was the question I put to our friend Ed, a long standing convert to the 'no dig' method, who hasn't tilled or dug his garden for years.

 "Put simply, no dig gardening is a way of replicating nature.
 In a natural environment the soil isn't dug over every year nor is it left bare of cover.
 Instead bare patches of earth are rapidly colonised by a succession of plants which live, die and decay in a constant cycle.